 - In Hercules, Hades gets a prophecy from the Fates that the only thing that can foil his plan to rule the cosmos is the titular hero.
 When he tried to dispose of Herc as a baby, he set off a chain of events that led to Hercules growing up to be a hero and foiling his plans.

 Films — Live-Action

-In Star Trek, Nero boasts that James T. Kirk will never become the hero that history remembered him as because Nero would kill him first, like he did his father.
-Ironically, Nero's deeds are PRECISELY what lead to Kirk becoming a hero; in fact he might've accelerated it!
+- In Star Trek, Nero boasts that James T. Kirk will never become the hero that history remembered him as because Nero would kill him first, like he did his father.
+Ironically, Nero's deeds are PRECISELY what leads to Kirk becoming a hero; in fact he might've accelerated it!